Stellaris-DLC-Tool/.github/profile/README.md

-# 🌌 Stellaris DLC Unlocker: Automatic DLC Activator & Unlocker Tool
+# 🌌 Stellaris DLC Unlocker: Automatic DLC Unlocker Tool

-**Stellaris DLC Manager** is a utility designed to automatically unlock and activate downloadable content (DLC) for **Stellaris** on Steam.
+**Stellaris DLC Unlocker** is a utility designed to automatically unlock and activate downloadable content (DLC) for **Stellaris** on Steam.
 This tool streamlines DLC management for supported expansions, content packs, and additional modules.

 ---

-## 🔗 Latest Release of TW: Warhammer 3 DLC Unlocker
+## 🔗 Latest Release of Stellaris DLC Unlocker

 - **💾 Version 5.0.0.5** – *Tool files & folders*
   👉 [The Latest Release]()